 2×6 – Chapter 14

-An episode it takes quite a while to understand, since it only very slowly exposes what it’s really trying to do (spoiler) show how important David’s sister is to him, not just in this timeline, but in all timelines, so largely feels like David’s flipside to Syd’s earlier character-focused episode.
+An episode it takes quite a while to understand, since it only very slowly exposes what it’s really trying to do (spoiler) (spoiler alert) show how important David’s sister is to him, not just in this timeline, but in all timelines, so largely feels like David’s flipside to Syd’s earlier character-focused episode.
 Really very poignant and often fascinating as a capturing of how David’s powers/mental illness must feel like and where it could have taken him, it’s also a tour de force by Dan Stevens, as he’s required to play numerous different versions of himself at numerous ages.
 Mesmerising stuff.

 Silicon Valley (US: HBO; UK: Sky Atlantic)

 5×7 – Initial Coin Offering